wookdev/wookdev.github.io/imho/dunlavy.md

 And once upon a time, it probably was.

 Since that first day, I've put a few other things in.
-Dave Matthews Band, &quot;Crash&quot; is well done.
-The guitar on &quot;So Much To Say&quot;
-is well recorded, and just enjoyable in general.
-And &quot;Proudest Monkey&quot;
-in addition to being a general favorite, just causes me to sit down and drift while I listen.
+Dave Matthews Band, "Crash" is well done.
+The guitar on "So Much To Say" is well recorded, and just enjoyable in general.
+And "Proudest Monkey" in addition to being a general favorite, just causes me to sit down and drift while I listen.

-While playing U2's &quot;Achtung Baby&quot; I found a bass nodal point in my kitchen.
+While playing U2's "Achtung Baby" I found a bass nodal point in my kitchen.
 This one has a lot of bass, presumably so even people without rhythm can dance to it.
 The spot is when standing right between the sink and stove.
 In that spot, the bass of this CD was flexing my stomach for me.